puma13992/harry-potter-quiz/README.md

 - Some code were taken from:
   - Function for checkingUsername and input of username using by pressing enter key were taken from the [Sunshine Guessing Game](https://github.com/aleksandracodes/CI_PP2_SunshineGuessing/tree/main/assets)
-  - Functions for audio, timer and play again were taken from the [Astronomy game](https://github.com/MikeR94/CI-Project-Portfolio-2/tree/main/assets/js 	)
+  - Functions for audio, timer and play again were taken from the [Astronomy Quiz](https://github.com/MikeR94/CI-Project-Portfolio-2/tree/main/assets/js)
-  - Functions to calculate the endScore and the CSS code for the difficulty-btn::after were taken from the Love Math Walkthrough Project from [Code Institute](https://codeinstitute.net/).
+  - Functions to calculate the endScore and the CSS code for the design of the level buttons were taken from the Love Math Walkthrough Project from [Code Institute](https://codeinstitute.net/).
 - The icons were taken from [Bootstrap](https://icons.getbootstrap.com/).

 ### Media